learn-co-students/OO-Get-Swole-nyc-web-111918/README.md

 **Gym**

-  - Get a list of all gyms
+<strike>  - Get a list of all gyms </strike>

-  - Get a list of all memberships at a specific gym
+<strike>  - Get a list of all memberships at a specific gym </strike>

-  - Get a list of all the lifters that have a membership to a specific gym
+<strike>  - Get a list of all the lifters that have a membership to a specific gym </strike>

-  - Get a list of the names of all lifters that have a membership to that gym
+<strike>  - Get a list of the names of all lifters that have a membership to that gym </strike>

-  - Get the combined lift_total of every lifter has a membership to that gym
+  <strike> - Get the combined lift_total of every lifter has a membership to that gym </strike>